How Many Blogs Are There and Do They Make Money in 2022?

 Blogging has grown exponentially over the years.

 While some years ago there were only a handful of blogging platforms, today there are over a hundred, none more popular than Tumblr, Blogger, and WordPress.

 Their authors and other blog sites combined produce more than 7 million blog posts every day.

 You may be wondering, “But how many blogs are there that actually make money?”

 Given the fact that most people blog for fun, it’s not surprising the majority of blogs don’t make much.

-Reports show about 33% of bloggers earn any money at all.
+Reports show that about 33% of bloggers earn any money at all.
 10% of earners take home more than $10,000 per annum, while the top 0.6% bloggers rake in over $1 million annually.